andyt98/prepare-wsl/windows-preparation.md

 # Prepare WSL and remove bloatware from a fresh Windows 11 Install
-- Download "Windows Subsystem for Linux" and "AlmaLinux 9" from Microsoft Store
 - Enable "Windows Subsystem for Linux" and "Virtual Machine Platform" features -> Run as Administrator
 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux